rmevans1/Java-Expressions-Statements-Code-Blocks-Methods/README.md

 2. int hourOfDay- the hour of day 0-23

 Return true if before 8am or after 22:00 hours if dog is barking.
 Else return false

+### Coding Exercise 3- Leap Year

+Function to calculate if a year is a leap year.

+Leap year if divisble by 4 but not 100 or divisible by 400